You have a mother.

 She was a single cell, but not a simple one.
 She already had DNA bundled in a nucleus, mitochondria, a cytoskeleton, cilia.

 The mitochondria were once free-living bacteria.
-She engulfed one and didn’t digest it.
+She swallowed one and didn’t digest it.
 Kept it alive.
 Put it to work.

 You still have them.
 About a thousand mitochondria in every cell of your body.
-Descendants of that bacterium, still making your energy, two billion years later.
+Descendants of that bacterium, still making your energy, two billion years later, because of your grandmother.

 This is as far back as the chain of mothers goes.
 Two billion years.
 One unbroken line.